 Apply!
 The College Credit Plus fall application deadline on all of Ohio University's campuses is May 1.
 For more information on how to apply, click here.

-Ohio University's fall 2017 semester opens on August 28.
-If you are admitted, you will be invited to participate in an orientation session prior to the start of the fall term that will include instructions on how to register for courses.
+Ohio University's fall semester typically opens the last week of August.
+If you are admitted, you will be invited to participate in an orientation session prior to the start of the term that will include instructions on how to register for courses.
 You should also consult with your high school counselor to ensure high school requirements will be met by the college courses you choose.